 This credential is immersive and offers a high-level learning in a discipline, and is built on your extensive experience in the same or similar area.

-On successful completion of the Program you will also earn 25 credit points which are in line with Australian Qualification Framework Level 8 criteria, ensuring comprehensive theoretical and/or technical knowledge of the credential.
+You will also earn 50 credit points which are in line with Australian Qualification Framework Level 8 criteria, ensuring comprehensive theoretical and/or technical knowledge of the credential.
 100 credit points are required to earn a Graduate Certificate at Curtin.

 Curtin Credentials focus on five themes, which have been carefully curated based on what's most relevant and valuable to professionals today, and in the future.
 This credential fits within the following theme: